Computer Use Policy

 - Use of computer resources for private purposes, including, but not limited to, the use of computer resources for profit making or illegal purposes

-- Use of mobile apps by any department or organization within the college to transact monetary business without written approval of the Vice Provost for Information Technology/CIO
+- Use of mobile apps by any department or organization within the university to transact monetary business without written approval of the Vice Provost for Information Technology/CIO

 - Maintaining credit card data in any electronic format or on computers